IREA-CNR-MI/SOSUploadObservations/README.md

 3) chmod a+x upload_observations.sh post.sos.sh

+4) Edit upload_observation.sh:
+   - modify the directory where to download the file XML
+   - modify the path where scripts are saved
-4) Edit upload_observation.sh to modify the directory where download the file XML and the URL of SOS where upload these files
+   - modify the URL of SOS where upload these files

 TASK SCHEDULING